KKshitiz/Serial-clicker/README.md

 * For example, if *click=Double*, *interval=2*, *healingtime=4*, then the code will repeatedly perform double clicks for a time of 2s, pause for 4s and then again clicks for 2s.
 This process is continued until the process is force stopped(a warm boot will work).

 ### How to deploy?
-    * Open the executable on victim's system
+    * Open the executable on victim's system.
+No extra installation required to run the executable OR
-    OR
     * Open the python file if the victim has all required libraries installed

 <br>
 The executable for windows can be located in the dist/ directory

-## Technologies used:
-  - python3
-  - tkinter library
-  -  pyautogui library

 ## How to install requirements:
     pip install tkinter
     pip install pyautogui

+## Install using bash script
+Run the following command in linux terminal or git bash
+    bash ./install_requirements.sh

+## Technologies used:
+  - python3
+  - tkinter
+  - pyautogui

+## Libraries used
+  - pyautogui
+  - time
+  - win32api
+  - tkinter
+  - random

 ## Create your own executable
     pip install pyinstaller
     cd script_folder